zzidante/json_arrays_to_csvs/README.md

   "syrup": [
     { "type": "maple", "made_in": "canada" },
     { "type": "simple" }
-  ],
-  "pancake" : [
-    { "size": 20, "type": "sourdough" },
-    { "size": 10, "type": "wheat", "contains_allergens": true }
   ]
 }
 ```
-And converts each top level key's array into a unique csv file.
+And converts the first key's array into a unique csv file.
 So we run `ruby json_with_array_to_csv_generator.rb --json baking --csv baking_collection`

-Which results in the following CSV files.
+Which results in the following CSV file.

 ### `baking_collection.csv`
 ```